allenai/allennlp-simple-server-visualization/README.md

 that's specific to your model, then run the demo using `npm`, hooking up to the AllenNLP simple server.

-For a more detailed explanation for how to make this work with your model, see the AllenNLP tutorial on visualizing your model (TODO - not yet written).
+For a more detailed explanation for how to make this work with your model, see the [AllenNLP tutorial on visualizing your model](https://github.com/allenai/allennlp/blob/master/tutorials/how_to/visualizing_model_internals.md).
 Here is a very brief outline of the steps involved:

 1. Get a simple text in / text out demo of your model running by following the [Predictor